alpeshdgapps/photoid-india-legal/index.md

 - Are processed on your device for the free preview using on-device face detection and preview processing
 - Are stored locally on your device unless you choose to delete them
 - Are not stored on servers we operate
-- Are securely sent to Replicate, our AI processing provider, only when you explicitly request a paid studio-quality export
+- Are securely sent to a third-party AI processing provider (see Section 2) only when you explicitly request a paid studio-quality export
 - Are used only to generate your requested ID photo output
 - Can be deleted at any time through **Settings → Clear all photos**

-For paid studio-quality export, the selected photo is temporarily processed by Replicate to remove or clean up the background.
-For predictions created through the Replicate API, Replicate states that input parameters, output values, output files, and logs are automatically removed after about one hour by default.
+For paid studio-quality export, the selected photo is temporarily processed by a third-party AI processing provider to remove or clean up the background.
+Details of that provider, including its data retention, are described in Section 2.

 ### 1.2 In-App Purchase Information